coderiders22/DataAnalystProjects/README.md

 # Data Analyst Projects

-Five resume-building data analyst projects, each built on a real Kaggle dataset with a fully working, heavily-commented reference implementation — not a starter template with blanks to fill in.
-Read the code, run it yourself, and use it as a portfolio piece or interview talking point.
+Data analyst projects built on a real Kaggle dataset

 ## How every project is built
 All 5 projects share one architecture, so once you understand one, you understand all of them: